-The greenhouse gases included in or excluded from the project boundary are shown in Table 1.
+The greenhouse gases included in or excluded from the project boundary are shown in Table 2.

-Table 42: Summary of gases and sources included in the project boundary, and justification / explanation where gases and sources are not included.
+Table 2: Summary of gases and sources included in the project boundary, and justification / explanation where gases and sources are not included

-Source Gas Justification / Explanation Emissions CH 4 Included The major source of emissions in the baseline from decomposi N 2 O Excluded N 2 O emissions are small compared to CH 4 emissions from landfills.
-Exclusion of this gas is conservative. tion of waste at the landfill site CO 2 Excluded CO 2 emissions from the decomposition of organic waste are not accounted. ^a Baseline Emissions from CO_2 Included Electricity may be consumed from the grid or generated onsite/offsite in the baseline scenario Ba electricity CH 4 Excluded Excluded for simplification.
-This is conservative. consumpti on N 2 O Excluded Excluded for simplification.
+Source Gas Justification / Explanation Emissions from CH_4 Included The major source of emissions in the baseline Emissions from decomposition of waste at the N 2 O Excluded N 2 O emissions are small compared to CH 4 emissions from landfills.
+Exclusion of this gas is conservative. landfill site CO 2 Excluded CO 2 emissions from the decomposition of organic waste are not accounted. ^a Baseline Emissions from CO 2 Included Electricity may be consumed from the grid or generated onsite/offsite in the baseline scenario Ba electricity consumption CH 4 Excluded Excluded for simplification.
+This is conservative. consumption N 2 O Excluded Excluded for simplification.
 This is conservative.
-Emissions from CO 2 Included If thermal energy generation is included in the project activity thermal CH 4 Excluded Excluded for simplification.
-This is conservative. energy generation N 2 O Excluded Excluded for simplification.
+Emissions from CO 2 Included If thermal energy generation is included in the project activity thermal energy CH 4 Excluded Excluded for simplification.
+This is conservative. generation N 2 O Excluded Excluded for simplification.
 This is conservative.

-On-site fossil fuel consumpti CO 2 Included May be an important emission source.
-It includes vehicles used on-site, heat generation, start up of the gasifier, etc. on due to the project CH 4 Excluded Excluded for simplification.
-This emission source is assumed to be very small. activity other than for electricity generation N 2 O Excluded Excluded for simplification.
+On-site fossil fuel consumption due to the project CO 2 Included May be an important emission source.
+It includes vehicles used on-site, heat generation, start up of the gasifier, auxiliary fossil fuels needed to be added into incinerator, etc. activity other than for electricity CH 4 Excluded Excluded for simplification.
+This emission source is assumed to be very small. y generation N 2 O Excluded Excluded for simplification.
 This emission source is assumed to be very small.
-Emissions from on- site CO 2 Included May be an important emission source.
+J LO Emissions from on-site electricity CO 2 Included May be an important emission source.
 If electricity is generated from collected biogas/syngas, these emissions are not accounted for.
-CO_2 emissions from fossil based waste from RDF/stabilized biomass combustion to generate electricity to be used on-site are accounted for. electricity use CH 4 Excluded Excluded for simplification.
+CO 2 emissions from fossil based waste from RDF/stabilized biomass combustion to generate electricity to be used on-site are accounted for. use CH 4 Excluded Excluded for simplification.
 This emission source is assumed to be very small.
-Project Activity N 2 O Excluded Excluded for simplification.
+N 2 O Excluded Excluded for simplification.
 This emission source is assumed to be very small.
+Direct emissions from the waste treatment processes.
 N 2 O Included May be an important emission source for composting activities.
 N 2 O can be emitted from incineration, Syngas ^a produced, anaerobic digestion of waste and RDF/stabilized biomass combustion.
-Direct emissions from the waste treatment processes.
-CO 2 Included CO_2 emissions from incineration, gasification or combustion of fossil based waste shall be included.
-CO_2 emissions from the decomposition or combustion of organic waste are not accounted. ^b CH 4 Included The composting process may not be complete and result in anaerobic decay.
-CH_4 leakage from the anaerobic digester and incomplete combustion in the flaring process are potential sources of project emissions.
-CH_4 may be emitted from stacks ^a from incineration, the gasification process and the RDF/stabilized biomass combustion.
-CO 2 Excluded CO_2 emissions from the decomposition of organic waste are not accounted. ^b Emissions from waste water CH 4 Included The wastewater treatment should not result in CH_4 emissions, such as in anaerobic treatment; otherwise accounting for these emissions should be done. treatment N 2 O Excluded Excluded for simplification.
-This emission source is assumed to be very small.

-^a Project proponents wishing to neglect these emission sources shall follow the clarification in annex 2 of EB 22 report which states that "magnitude of emission sources omitted in the calculation of project emissions and leakage effects (if positive) should be equal to or less than the magnitude of emission sources omitted in the calculation of baseline emissions".
+^a Project proponents wishing to neglect these emission sources shall follow the clarification in Annex 2 of EB 22 report which states that "magnitude of emission sources omitted in the calculation of project emissions and leakage effects (if positive) should be equal to or less than the magnitude of emission sources omitted in the calculation of baseline emissions".